osx-provisioner/role-homebrew-retry/README.md

 - `brew_user`:
   - The user to run homebrew operations as.
-  - This role uses the dependency [geeringguy.mac.homebrew](https://github.com/geerlingguy/ansible-collection-mac) to setup homebrew, you may need to set the `homebrew_user` variable in the top-level playbook.
+  - This role requires [geeringguy.mac.homebrew](https://github.com/geerlingguy/ansible-collection-mac) to setup homebrew, you may need to set the `homebrew_user` variable in the top-level playbook.
   - The default value will work fine if you're simply installing for the current user.
 - `brew_retries`:
   - The number of attempts that will be made to install the homebrew apps, casks and taps.